 Cureus Academic Council

-Formed to help ensure Cureus aspires to the highest academic standards, the Academic Council includes a select group of world-renowned academics and past presidents from leading institutions including Stanford University, the Salk Institute, the University of Chicago, Johns Hopkins, the National University of Singapore and the American Medical Association.
-By leveraging broad ranging experience of the members, and their formidable understanding of the medical and scientific research communities, the Academic Council will help Cureus to drive change within the medical publishing industry.
+Formed to ensure that Cureus aspires to the highest academic standards, the Cureus Academic Council includes a select group of world-renowned academics and past presidents from leading institutions including Stanford University, the Salk Institute, the University of Chicago, Johns Hopkins, the National University of Singapore and the American Medical Association.
+The Academic Council assists Cureus in changing the medical publishing industry by leveraging its members’ broad-ranging experience and formidable understanding of the medical and scientific research communities.

-Dr. William R. Brody, President of the Salk Institute for Biological Studies, an acclaimed physician-scientist, entrepreneur, and university leader, joined the Salk Institute on March 2, 2009 after 12 years as president of The Johns Hopkins University.
+Dr. William R. Brody, President of the Salk Institute for Biological Studies and an acclaimed physician-scientist, entrepreneur, and university leader, joined the Salk Institute on March 2, 2009 after 12 years as President of The Johns Hopkins University.
 He is a national figure in efforts to encourage innovation and strengthen the U.S. economy through investments in basic research and education.
-Most recently, he has written and spoken extensively around the country to promote a fuller discussion of health care reform.
+Most recently, he has written and spoken extensively around the country to promote a comprehensive discussion on health care reform.

-A native of Stockton, California, Dr. Brody received his B.S. and M.S. degrees in electrical engineering from the Massachusetts Institute of Technology, and his M.D. and Ph.D., also in electrical engineering, from Stanford University.
-Following post-graduate training in cardiovascular surgery and radiology at Stanford, the National Institutes of Health and the University of California, San Francisco, Dr. Brody was associate professor and then professor of radiology and electrical engineering at Stanford University (1977-1986).
-He has been a co-founder of three medical device companies, and served as the president and chief executive officer of Resonex Inc. from 1984 to 1987.
+A native of Stockton, California, Dr. Brody received B.S. and M.S. degrees in electrical engineering from the Massachusetts Institute of Technology, and an M.D. and Ph.D. (also in electrical engineering) from Stanford University.
+Following postgraduate training in cardiovascular surgery and radiology at Stanford, the National Institutes of Health, and the University of California, San Francisco, Dr. Brody was Professor of Radiology and Electrical Engineering at Stanford University (1977-1986).
+He has been a co-founder of three medical device companies and served as the President and CEO of Resonex, Inc. from 1984 to 1987.

-Dr. Brody serves as a member of the Scientific Management Review Board of the National Institutes of Health and on the board of directors of IBM and Novartis.
-He is a member of the Board of Trustees of Stanford University.
-He formerly served on the President's Foreign Intelligence Advisory Board, the Science Board of the Food and Drug Administration, on the Corporation of the Massachusetts Institute of Technology, and was a trustee of the Commonwealth Fund, the Whitaker Foundation, and the Minnesota Orchestra.
+Dr. Brody currently serves on the Scientific Management Review Board of the National Institutes of Health and the Board of Directors of both IBM and Novartis.
+He is also a member of the Board of Trustees of Stanford University.
+He formerly served on the board of the Minnesota Orchestra Association, President's Foreign Intelligence Advisory Board, Whitaker Foundation Governing Committee, Science Board of the Food and Drug Administration, and the board of trustees of both the Massachusetts Institute of Technology and the Commonwealth Fund, the Whitaker Foundation, and the Minnesota Orchestra.

 Peter W. Carmel

-Dr. Peter W. Carmel, Chair Emeritus of the Department of Neurological Surgery at the University of Medicine and Dentistry of New Jersey (UMDNJ); and a Professor of Neurological Surgery at the New Jersey Medical School.
-He served asa the founding Chair of the Department for 15 years and was the founding Co-Medical Director of the Neurological Institute of New Jersey in Newark.
-He is sn internationally prominent pediatric neurosurgeon who has traveled the world lecturing about his passion for neurosurgery.
+Dr. Peter W. Carmel, an internationally renowned pediatric neurosurgeon, is currently Chair Emeritus of the Department of Neurological Surgery at the University of Medicine and Dentistry of New Jersey (UMDNJ) and a Professor of Neurological Surgery at the New Jersey Medical School.
+He served as the founding Chair of the Neurological Surgery Department for 15 years and was the founding Co-Medical Director of the Neurological Institute of New Jersey in Newark.

-Board certified by the American Board of Neurological Surgeons and the American Board of Pediatric Neurological Surgery, Dr. Carmel heads up the UMDNJ Pediatric Neurosurgery and as well as providing services within the Brain Tumor Program and Skull Base/Endoscopic Surgery.
-One of the field's premier doctors, he has received numerous awards and honors and has been listed in several physician-selected consumer guides for outstanding physicians, including American Health Magazine survey of the "Best Doctors in America," and the book The Best Doctors in America.
+Board certified by the American Board of Neurological Surgeons and the American Board of Pediatric Neurological Surgery, Dr. Carmel leads the UMDNJ Pediatric Neurosurgery Division as well as providing services within the Brain Tumor Program and Skull Base/Endoscopic Surgery.
+One of the field's premier doctors, he has received numerous awards and honors and has been listed in several physician-selected consumer guides for outstanding physicians, including the American Health Magazine survey of the "Best Doctors in America."

 Dr. Carmel's research, often focusing on childhood brain tumors, congenital anomalies of the nervous system, and the structure and function of the hypothalamic-pituitary axis, has resulted in the publication of over 100 scientific articles and 25 books and chapters.
 He has lectured extensively on neurological surgery throughout the United States and abroad, including France, Italy, Germany, Portugal, Scandinavia, Russia and Mexico.

 Dr. Hellman served as Dean and A. N. Pritzker Professor of the Division of Biological Sciences and the Pritzker School of Medicine and Vice President for the Medical Center from July 1988 to June 1993.
-He was Physician-in-Chief of the Memorial Sloan Kettering Hospital for Cancer and Allied Diseases from 1983-1988.
-He concurrently held the Benno C. Schmidt Chair in Clinical Oncology at Memorial Sloan-Kettering Cancer Center.
-In addition, Dr. Hellman was Professor of Radiation Oncology at Cornell University Medical College from 1984-1988.
-Before joining Sloan-Kettering, Dr. Hellman served as Chairman of the Department of Radiation Therapy at the Harvard Medical School where he was the Alvin T. and Viola D. Fuller American Cancer Society Professor.
-He was Director of the Joint Center for Radiation Therapy at the Harvard Medical School.
-During the same period, he served simultaneously as chief or director of radiation therapy at a number of major hospitals in Boston.
-Dr. Hellman has been active in both clinical and laboratory investigation.
-He has been involved in studies of breast cancer, prostate cancer and lymphoma.
-The breast cancer studies are of conservative management and the natural history of regionally treated disease.
-Both of these studies emphasize the importance of understanding the clinical evolution of the disease in order to develop effective multidisciplinary therapy.
+He was Physician-in-Chief of the Memorial Sloan Kettering Hospital for Cancer and Allied Diseases from 1983 to 1988.
+During this time he also held the Benno C. Schmidt Chair in Clinical Oncology at Memorial Sloan-Kettering Cancer Center.
+In addition, Dr. Hellman was Professor of Radiation Oncology at Cornell University Medical College from 1984 to 1988.

-Kennedy has served on the faculty of Stanford University from 1960 to the present.
-From 1980 to 1992 he served as President of Stanford University.
-He was Commissioner of the US Food and Drug Administration from 1977-79.
-Previously at Stanford, he was as director of the Program in Human Biology from 1973-1977 and chair of the Department of Biology from 1964-1972.
+Kennedy has served on the faculty of Stanford University since 1960.
+From 1980 to 1992, he served as President of Stanford University.
+He was Commissioner of the US Food and Drug Administration from 1977 to 1979.
+Previously at Stanford, he was Director of the Program in Human Biology from 1973 to 1977 and Chair of the Department of Biology from 1964 to 1972.

 John Eu-Li Wong

-Professor John Wong Eu Li, Isabel Chan Professor in Medical Sciences, is Vice Provost (Academic Medicine) of the National University of Singapore (NUS).
-He is also the Deputy Chief Executive of the National University Health System (NUHS), and Director of the National University Cancer Institute, Singapore (NCIS).
+Professor John Wong Eu Li, an Isabel Chan Professor in Medical Sciences, is Vice Provost (Academic Medicine) of the National University of Singapore (NUS).
+He is also the Deputy Chief Executive of the National University Health System (NUHS) and Director of the National University Cancer Institute, Singapore (NCIS).

-A medical oncologist-haematologist, Professor Wong obtained his MBBS from NUS and did his residency and fellowship at the New York Hospital-Cornell Medical Center, where he was the Chief Resident in Medicine, and Memorial Sloan-Kettering Cancer Center.
+A medical oncologist-hematologist by training, Professor Wong obtained his MBBS from NUS and did his residency and fellowship at the New York Hospital-Cornell Medical Center and Memorial Sloan-Kettering Cancer Center.

-He is actively involved in the development of Biomedical Sciences as a key pillar of Singapore's economy, as well as the development of Singapore's first academic health system linking the National University Hospital and the National University of Singapore's medical, public health, dental, and nursing schools under one unified governance.
+Professor Wong is actively involved in the development of Biomedical Sciences as a key pillar of Singapore's economy, as well as the development of Singapore's first academic health system linking the National University Hospital and the National University of Singapore's medical, public health, dental and nursing schools under one unified governance.